 5.3 On WMA lands, dogs may be used for hunting foxes, raccoons, bobcats or opossums only between thirty (30) minutes after official sunset and thirty (30) minutes before official sunrise.

-5.4 The Department may permit deer hunting with dogs on WMA areas not located in Game Zones 1 & 2.
+5.4 Unless otherwise specified, deer hunting with dogs on WMA lands is prohibited.
+The Department may permit deer hunting with dogs on WMA lands not located in Game Zones 1 & 2.
 For the purposes of tracking a wounded deer, a hunter may use one dog which is kept on a leash.

 5.5 Dogs may be used to hunt bear on WMA lands in Game Zone 1 during the special party dog bear season.